Global-Health-Engineering/recycling-network-optimization/README.md

 - **Routing Engine Selection**: The routing engine selection in the configuration file does not work properly.
 The main branch only works with Valhalla, not with OpenRouteService (ORS).
 For ORS, use the `generate_ors_results` branch instead.
 - **Logging System**: The logging functionality is not fully implemented and may not work as expected.
 - **Data Download**: Automatic data download could not be implemented due to time constraints.
 Data must be manually placed in the appropriate directories.
-- **Optimization Solver**: PuLP only works with the commercial Gurobi solver, as the open source optimizers cause the script to break.
+- **Optimization Solver**: The linear optimisation only works with the commercial Gurobi solver, as the open source solvers inlcuded in PulP cause the script to break.

 These issues may be addressed in future updates.

 ## Directory Structure
 ```